Eliminator was built for this "Reknown Special 3", but suits most battery valve sets.

 and there will be only about 700mV on the A supply.
 No damage will occur.

-not care about input polarity.
-However, with polarised plugs and sockets,
+way.
+However, with polarised plugs and sockets, this scenario is extremely

-In the middle are the RF filtering components, including the circular RFC.
+To the left is the vibrator circuit.
+In the middle are the RF filtering

-At the right is the vibrator and rectifier circuitry.
+components, including the circular RFC's.
+At the right is the resistor

 The use of a 4.7V zener diode to create a 4V supply might cause question.
 In reality, zener diodes have tolerances, and are not perfect regulators.
 The actual voltage will depend on the current to a small degree.
 As it happens, with the current from the 20R resistor, the voltage developed across the particular zener diode used is just over 4V.
 By the time it reaches the valve filaments through the wiring and rheostats, it is so close to 4V it doesn't matter.
 The low internal resistance of the zener diode means that any further filtering was not found to be necessary, despite the directly heated filaments.

-Back of unit shows the terminals and bias control
+Back of unit shows the terminals and bias control pot.
+This has

 Performance.